ElenaPicazo/UB-Capstone-Project-2021/README.md

 For the case of Random Forest, the training set would have a wider range of values and the model would predict values closer to the expected ones.
 Moreover, the effect of missing values would be smaller.
 We could also add other variables related to COVID-19 but with lesss missing values.

 On the other hand, with this larger dataset we could try to train a Long Short-term Memory (LSTM) model or try to use SARIMAX (with an exogenous variable) to see how they behave

-Predict Number of Visitors in Barcelona for 2020-2021.

      Carlos López-Martínez, Ignacio Matías Montorfano, Elena Picazo Gurina, Adrià Valls Sánchez.